-Sixty-two percent of respondents reported the students could not exempt from required health education while 36% reported that less than one percent were exempt during any school year.
+Thirty-two percent of respondents reported the students could not exempt from required health education while 60% reported that less than one percent were exempt during any school year.
+Seven percent reported one to five percent of students were exempted.